Tag Archives: beer

 Alynas fb_icon_tiny

-This place serves a large variety of beers.
-It is a chain of breweries where they serve traditional Lithuanian beer.
-The other pubs of the same chain are located in Klaipeda, Palanga and Kaunas.
+This establishment serves a wide variety of beers.
+It is a chain of pubs serving traditional Lithuanian beer.
+Other pubs in the same chain are located in Klaipeda, Palanga, and Kaunas.